This document is also available in these non-normative format: pdf

 Moreover, rules often formalize on agreements published by other organisations too.
 When rules are only made within the scope of a single organisation, this prohibits effective reuse of rules.
 A single formalisation of a rule might get reinvented for thousands of times adding to the risc the formalisations interprets agreements differently where this should not be the case and can not be attributed to a difference in context.
 By not openly sharing rules such that they can be easily found in relation to serice descriptions, transparency lacks and effective reuse and feedback processes are prohibited.

-The Core Public Service Vocabulary Application Profile (CPSV-AP) defines a standard for describing services, optionally up until the concept of a "Rule" in relation to the agreements it formalizes.
-But the Core Public Service Vocabulary Application Profile (CPSV-AP) leaves much of this undefined as it is more focused on specifying a single set of rules that describe the requirements for end users to be eligible to use a service, whereas services and rules can be more complicated than that as rules often have many sources of agreements across many organisations that when effectively managed for reuse should include other rules also.
+The Core Public Service Vocabulary Application ProPSV-AP) defines a standard for describing services, optionally up until the concept of a "Rule" in relation to the agreements it formalizes.
+But the Core Public Service Vocabulary Application ProPSV-AP) leaves much of this undefined as it is more focused on specifying a single set of rules that describe the requirements for end users to be eligible to use a service, whereas services and rules can be more complicated than that as rules often have many sources of agreements across many organisations that when effectively managed for reuse should include other rules also.

-To overcome all this the Core Public Rule Management Vocabulary (CPRMV) extends the Core Public Service Vocabulary Application Profile (CPSV-AP) standard to conform to a proposed standard for Public Rule Mangement in which:
+To overcome all this the Core Public Rule Management Vocabulary (CPRMV) extends the Core Public Service Vocabulary Application ProPSV-AP) standard to conform to a proposed standard for Public Rule Mangement in which:

 A standard for Public Rule Management can than elaborate on how to operationalize services based on rules that include not only the development and execution of a specific set of rules but also services to correct errors, change the rules as well as continuously improve them in interaction with all stakeholders, including the people and companies that have to make use of the services.